openshift-labs/rhsummit18-cloudnative-guides/bootstrap-dev.md

 ![Catalog Build]({% image_path bootstrap-catalog-build.png %}){:width="900px"}

-[OpenShift Templates]({{OPENSHIFT_DOCS_BASE}}/dev_guide/templates.html){:target="_blank"} allow composing applications from multiple containers and deploy them at once.
+[OpenShift Templates]({{OPENSHIFT_DOCS_BASE}}/dev_guide/templates.html){:target="_blank"} allow composing applications from multiple containers and deploying them at once.
 The Catalog service needs a PostgreSQL database and therefore you can use a template that is already created to deploy the Catalog skeleton project and a PostgreSQL database on OpenShift.